-Evestor is an online broker that deals with trading and investments of capital and is based in Manchester, England.
-It was founded in 2017 by Anthony Morrow and Duncan Cameron.
-It is registered in England and Wales under the Company Registration Number 09407280; its registered address is WeWork St. Peter’s Square, 1 St. Peter’s Square, Manchester, M2 3DE.
+Evestor is an online broker that offers trading and capital investments, which is based in Manchester, England.
+It was founded in 2017 by Anthony Morrow and Duncan Cameron and is registered in England and Wales under the Company Registration Number 09407280.
+Its registered address is WeWork St. Peter’s Square, 1 St. Peter’s Square, Manchester, M2 3DE.

-The company, Evestor, is a trading style of OpenMoney Adviser Services Ltd, which is authorized and regulated by the Financial Conduct Authority.
-The company is with FCA number 676331.
+The company is the trading name of OpenMoney Adviser Services Ltd, which is authorized and regulated by the UK’s Financial Conduct Authority (FCA), under FCA license number 676331.

 What can you trade?